Find Affordable College Courses

 DeLand, FL

 The in-demand bachelor’s degree programs at Stetson University helped the school earn the #4 place on this year’s ranking of the most popular business/managerial economics schools in Florida.
-Located in the small city of DeLand, Stetson is a private not-for-profit college with a small student population.
+Located in the city of DeLand, Stetson is a private not-for-profit school with a small student population.

 Of the 12 students majoring in managerial economics at Stetson, 75% are male and 25% are female.